 - Eating a healthier diet

 - Exercising, gradually increasing walking distance over time

-Other treatment includes medications to control cholesterol, diabetes, and/or hypertension, to help with walking distance, and to help prevent blood clots.
+Other treatment includes medications to control cholesterol, diabetes, or high blood pressure, to help with walking distance, and to help prevent blood clots.
 Surgery may be needed to improve blood flow to the area.